ajitsingh98/Data-Science-Interview-Questions-Answers/calculus_and_algorithmic_differentiation.md

 ---

 ### Q: This question deals with the effect of customized transfer functions.
-Consider a neural network with hidden units that use $x^3 $ and output units that use$ sin(2x)$ as transfer functions.
+Consider a neural network with hidden units that use $x^3$ and output units that use $sin(2x)$ as transfer functions.
 Using the chain rule, starting from $∂E/∂yk$, derive the formulas for the weight updates $∆w_{jk}$ and $∆w_{ij}$.
 Notice - do not include partial derivatives in your final answer.

 <details>
 <summary><b>💡 Show Answer</b></summary>

 - **Direct Solution**: Analytical solution and mathematical formulation for `This question deals with the effect of customized transfer functions.
-Consider a neural network with hidden units that use $x^3 $ and output units that use$ sin(2x)$ as transfer functions.
+Consider a neural network with hidden units that use $x^3$ and output units that use $sin(2x)$ as transfer functions.
 Using the chain rule, starting from $∂E/∂yk$, derive the formulas for the weight updates $∆w_{jk}$ and $∆w_{ij}$.
 Notice - do not include partial derivatives in your final answer.`.
 - **Key Takeaway**: Standard interview answer evaluating key properties, edge cases, and statistical assumptions.

 </details>